pickettj/jamespickett.info/teaching.md

 ## Courses

 I conceive of my undergraduate courses as a loose "Eurasian trilogy," beginning with ["Rise of Islam,"][2] followed by ["Empires of the Steppe,"][3] and culminating with ["Imperial Russia."][4]
 My instructional methodology emphasizes [simulations](https://www.utimes.pitt.edu/news/teaching-heroes) and [hands-on activities](https://www.honorscollege.pitt.edu/islam).
+A [Faculty Spotlight interview](https://srbpodcast.org/2021/01/21/reees-faculty-spotlight-james-pickett/) goes into some depth about the ways my research background shapes my approach to teaching.

 I also teach a "sequel" of sorts to "Rise of Islam" for the Religious Studies department entitled "[Islam in Asia](https://www.academia.edu/44017356/Islam_in_Asia_Syllabus_)," which focuses on religion outside of the Middle East from the post-Mongol period to the present.